 impute incomplete data from auxilliary information.
 For example, pneu- monia (causing to low oxygen tension), may cause respiratory failure.
 If arterial blood gas results are missing, we can impute the oxygen tension from oxygen therapy and/or peripheral oxygen saturation.
 [29].

-ated with missing at random (MAR) assumptions, when fitting a non-ignorable missingness model [31].
-Adding auxiliary variables not included in the main model for multiple imputation, in other words using additional infor- mation that is correlated with the missing outcome is an emerging approach to help correct bias [32, 33, 34], often relying on Bayesian methods for the multiple imputations approach [35, 36]; joint modeling and multiple imputations could both be used also to impute incomplete medical records [37].
+assumptions, when fitting a non-ignorable missingness model [31].
+Adding auxiliary variables not included in the main model for multiple imputation, in other words using additional information that is correlated with the missing outcome is an emerging approach to help correct bias [32, 33, 34], often relying on Bayesian methods for the multiple imputations approach [35, 36]; joint modeling and multiple imputations could both be used also to impute incomplete medical records [37].
 The use of auxiliary data to impute incomplete patient records will improve the prediction model and facilitate smoother implementation of the algorithm into the clinical trial [29].
 Moreover, auxiliary data imputation for incomplete electronic medical records is underdeveloped; methodologically, their development is an innovative hallmark of this proposal.

 Seasonal effects and institutional learning can bias risk prediction and can thwart implementation or imperil the effectiveness of our efforts to mitigate the risks of severe respiratory failure in hospitalized patients.
-Like for any institution, the composition of the Montefiore Medical Center population, their co-morbidities and risk profiles change over time, altering which patient characteristics best predict severe adverse respiratory failure and mechanical ventilation.
-More importantly, we noted during the implementation phase of previous preventive trials, that providers learn, changing their behavior as a result of trial participation.
+Like for any institution, the composition of the Montefiore Medical Center population, patients’ co-morbidities and risk profiles change over time, altering which patient characteristics best predict severe adverse respiratory failure and mechanical ventilation.
+More importantly, we noted during the implementation phase of previous preventive trials that providers learn, changing their behavior as a result of trial participation.
 As trials progressed providers implemented previously underutilized interventions more frequently even before they were prompted.
 We term this effect institutional learning.
 The transition of junior and senior providers through their training and to other institutions and new personnel joining the staff, may on the other hand led to these improvements being lost.
 Last

 but not least, respiratory disease is affected by seasonal and secular effects; influenza prevalence for example is seasonal and characterized by major and minor epidemics.
 Seasons and epidemics will affect the predictive power of any model and hence also alter the risk profile of our patients over time.
-Institutional culture and indi- vidual provider behavior change in response to trials and quality improvements interventions; patient populations change over time.
+Institutional culture and individual provider behavior change in response to trials and quality improvements interventions; patient populations change over time.
 Respiratory patients are plagued by seasonal deterioration.
 These temporal, seasonal and secular effects will alter the predictors of risk in our model and affect its implementation.
-We will therefore in- clude institutional learning, seasonal effects and continuously update our model with new patient data to account for said changes in the risk profile.
+We will therefore include institutional learning, seasonal effects and continuously update our model with new patient data to account for said changes in the risk profile.
 The integration of institutional learning, secular and seasonal effects in a EMR-triggered prediction and prevention within one coherent (Bayesian) model is novel.

 Analyzing and advancing implementation is decisive for outcome improvement and research.